rivdsilva8/3D-Prints/README.md

 Admin Panel

 ### Admin DashBoard:
-Admin panel with features for managing products and addming new products
+Admin panel with features for managing products and adding new products

 # Running the Application